Chan Siu Kwan: Hong Kong U-21

 Chan is a member of the Hong Kong national under-21 football team.
 On 15 November 2011, he scored the equalising goal against Russia U-19 in the game that celebrated Mong Kok Stadium's re-opening after renovation, but Hong Kong U-21 lost 1–2 in the end.

 Chan received his first call up for the Hong Kong senior team in July 2012 by new coach Ernie Merrick against Singapore but he failed to make a debut.

 Hong Kong

 On 11 June 2019, Chan made his international debut for the Hong Kong national football team in a friendly match against Chinese Taipei.

+On 11 June 2022, Chan scored his first international goal against Cambodia.

 On 26 December 2023, Chan was named in Hong Kong's squad for the 2023 AFC Asian Cup.
 On 14 January 2024, he scored Hong Kong's first goal of the tournament in a 1–3 loss to United Arab Emirates.
 The goal was also the 1000th goal in the history of the AFC Asian Cup.